1. Ferrovial

 Ferrovial recognizes the key role that biodiversity plays in providing services that support the economy and social well-being.
 We understand our responsibility to the natural environment and are committed to the protection and conservation of nature.

-To this end, we are working on the implementation of the Taskforce on Nature-related Financial Disclosures (TNFD) recommendations to align our strategy and integrate natural capital into decision-making processes.
+To this end, we are working on the implementation of the Taskforce on Nature-related Financial Disclosures (TNFD) recommendations, having become “Early Adopters“, to align our strategy and integrate natural capital into decision-making processes.
 The TNFD is a global initiative that seeks to address the crisis of biodiversity loss and ecosystem deterioration.

-For the application of these recommendations, our methodology is based on different international standards and guidance – Natural Capital Protocol, GRI 304 Biodiversity, ESRS E4 Biodiversity and ecosystems y Common International Classification of Ecosystem Services (CICES)- and uses software tools that facilitate environmental management –ENCORE, Nature Map Explorer or WWF Biodiversity Risk Filter-.
+For the application of these recommendations, our methodology is based on different international standards and guidance – Natural Capital Protocol, GRI 101 Biodiversity, ESRS E4 Biodiversity and ecosystems y Common International Classification of Ecosystem Services (CICES)- and uses software tools to facilitate environmental management –ENCORE, Nature Map Explorer or WWF Biodiversity Risk Filter-.

 We are focusing on the identification and analysis of dependencies, impacts, risks, and opportunities related to our activities.
 The analysis is characterized by: